The Project:

 Despite being of enormous potential value to scholars, educationalists and policy-makers, the volumes are relatively little-known outside the academic community.
 BDEEP.org has been designed to facilitate access to this valuable resource.
 The volumes contain a wealth of material on issues such as constitutional reform, economic development and foreign relations which remain remarkably relevant to the work of contemporary policy-makers in the UK and across the Commonwealth.
 They chart signal moments in the tangled histories of empire and nationalism, decolonisation and anti-colonial mobilisation.
 Pages on the website also highlight key additional materials, contextual resources, and multimedia links relevant to each volume, providing a rich database for use in teaching and research.

-The website is maintained at the Institute of Commonwealth Studies, and has been established with the support of the Stationary Office and UK National Archives.
+The website is maintained at the Institute of Commonwealth Studies, and has been established with the support of the Stationery Office and UK National Archives.

 The Institute of Commonwealth Studies: